 What do I recommend?

-In my opinion, a solid niche site with SEO optimized content is the BEST way for beginners to start.
+In my opinion, a solid niche site and YouTube channel with SEO optimized content is the BEST way for beginners to start.
 It is very inexpensive and very rewarding.
-Here’s where you can do this.
+The best program that teaches this method is Wealthy Affiliate.

 8) They stick to the wrong approach.